HBN Service Release Notes

 Supported BlueField Networking Platforms

-HBN 3.0.0 has been validated on the following NVIDIA BlueField networking platforms:
+HBN 2.4.1 has been validated on the following NVIDIA® BlueField® networking platforms:

 BlueField-2 DPUs: